 Replacing the role filled by Chin Siu Ho is the Brilliant Yuen Biao who plays a reporter who is dating Lam's daughter played by Moon Lee who starred also in the original.

-On top of that one of the Archeologists gets bitten and this is not a good thing as these are Vampires.
+On top of that one of the Archaeologists gets bitten and this is not a good thing as these are Vampires.

-Now without giving to much f the story away ,what we have here is a very comedic film which in places are quite funny,but some scenes do drag on a bit to long (like the slow motion scene ).
+Now without giving too much of the story away, what we have here is a very comedic film which in places is quite funny, but some scenes do drag on a bit too long (like the slow-motion scene ).